VivekMolkar/vivekmolkar.github.io/_posts/2023-01-08-arrow-functions-in-javascript.md

 ### Definition

 Arrow functions, also known as "fat arrow" functions, were introduced in ECMAScript 6 (ES6) as a new way to write anonymous functions.
 They have a shorter syntax than traditional function expressions and do not bind their own `this`, `arguments`, `super`, or `new.target`.
 We will take a look at the definition, examples, differences and best practices of arrow functions, as well as some pitfalls to watch out for.
 By the end of this post, you will have a solid understanding of how to use arrow functions in your code to make it more concise and maintainable.

+>

+{: .prompt-tip }

+> Arrow functions can be both a blessing and a curse, as they can make code more readable and concise, but may also lead to less clear code and confusion.

 ### Syntax